StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 }
 ```

-1. **New Globals**: In situations like these, this is where you'd want to provide a detailed explanation of the new global variables' roles and how they are used within or outside the function.
+1. **New Globals**: In situations like these, where you are defining a new global variable, you want to explain the new global variables' roles and how they are used within or outside the function.

 ////
 ///